Why study criminal justice?

 If you are interested in majoring in criminal justice and would like more information, I would encourage you to reach out to any or all of these people for encouragement.
 For undergraduate program information, contact department Chair Dr. Brad Smith and lecturer Danika Hickling.
 Both are accommodating and lovely to work with.

 All three of the wonderful students above, Grace, Octavia, and Abigail have expressed an interest in talking about anything you would like to know!
 If you would like to discuss criminal justice master’s programs, I cannot recommend Dr. Bonnie Wu and Dr. Jim Geistman highly enough!

-Lastly, you can reach me anytime to work out what major is right for you, consider degree(s) that will lead you to your desired career, learn more about the accelerated graduate degree program and which minors to consider to round out your degree.
+Lastly, you can reach out to firstname.lastname@example.org anytime to work out what major is right for you, consider degree(s) that will lead you to your desired career, learn more about the accelerated graduate degree program and which minors to consider to round out your degree.

 By Jill de Jesus, academic services officer III